-The business continued to invest in a number of focussed areas, including the renewal of the Group's foreign exchange platform, which contributed to a 33% increase in foreign exchange volumes compared to the prior comparative period.
-The investment in the Institutional Equities business was maintained as a key enabler of the strategy to deliver Total Capital Solutions to our clients.
+The business continued to invest in a number of focussed areas, including the renewal of the Group's foreign exchange platform, which has contributed to a 33% increase in foreign exchange volumes compared to the prior comparative period.
+The investment in the Institutional Equities business has also been maintained as a key enabler of the strategy to deliver Total Capital Solutions to our clients.